-Despite high overall spending and a large number of cosmetic reforms, the labor market policy of the Hollande administration has shown poor results.
-Since 2012, unemployment increased by 500,000 people.
-However, slight improvements could be observed in 2016 as the unemployment rate has fallen from 9.9% in the first quarter of 2016 to 9.3% in 2017.
-The employment rate of workers over 55 years of age is one of the lowest in the OECD (48.6% in 2015 compared to an OECD average of 58.2% and an EU target of 50%).
+Labor Market Policy Score: 7 Between 2012 and 2017, unemployment had increased by 500,000 people.
+However, slight improvements can be observed since 2016 as the unemployment rate has fallen from 9.9% in the first quarter of 2016 to 9.1% in second quarter of 2018.
+The employment rate of workers over 55 years of age is one of the lowest in the OECD (52.2% in 2015 compared to an OECD average of 61.3% and an EU target of 50%).
 France has a notoriously high youth unemployment rate.
 Similarly, French citizens with immigrant backgrounds, particularly young people, face great difficulties integrating into the labor market.
-According to a report released in 2017 by the National Accounting Office, the labor market policy measures currently in place to support young people are costly ( $\leq 10.5$ billion annually), inefficient (most young people do not find a job at the end of their publicly funded training program) and messy (there are too many unattractive and poorly managed programs).
+According to a report released in 2017 by the National Accounting Office, the labor market policy measures currently in place to support young people are costly (€10.5 billion annually), inefficient (most young people do not find a job at the end of their publicly funded training program) and messy (there are too many unattractive and poorly managed programs).
 Most young people are hired on short-time contracts (two-thirds of the contracts have a duration of less than one month).
+The Macron government has decided to get rid of the cosmetic measures adopted in order to artificially lower unemployment, such as subsidized jobs for young people, and a special focus on training and employability.
+In 2018, the rate of unemployment continued to decline, although a very low margin in spite of the large number of unfilled job vacancies across various sectors of the economy.
+More and more unskilled jobs are filled by non-EU migrants or workers from Eastern and Central Europe recruited on temporary contracts in particular in the building and agriculture sectors.